AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ```

-> Instructor Notes: If time permits, go through conditionals in more detail in slides 54 - 63.
+### Part 3

-- We will now transition in to the last part of the jQuery-code-along project.
+We will now transition in to the last part of the jQuery-code-along project.
 The instructions read:

-	Part 3 - Together:

 1. Create a variable and name it 'school'.
-Set the value of the 	variable equal to the prompt 'Which school you at right now? :)'
+Set the value of the variable equal to the prompt 'Which school are you at right now?'

-2. Create a conditional statement that says if the value entered in to the prompt is equal to 'General Assembly', change the p tag in the footer to say 'Thanks for stopping by General Assembly!'
-If the user enters 'GA' change the p tag in the footer to say 'Thanks for stopping by GA!'
-If the user enters in anything else change the p tag in the footer to say 'Still the footer!'
+2. Create a conditional statement that says
+- if the value entered in to the prompt is equal to 'General Assembly', change the p tag in the footer to say 'Thanks for stopping by General Assembly!'
+- if user enters 'GA' change the p tag in the footer to say 'Thanks for stopping by GA!'
+- if user enters in anything else change the p tag in the footer to say 'Still the footer!'

 <a name="conclusion"></a>
 ## Conclusion (5 min)